Development theory: Neoclassical theory

-Neoclassical development theory has it origins in its predecessor: classical economics.
+Neoclassical development theory has it origins in its predecessor and as such: classical economics.
 Classical economics was developed in the 18th and 19th centuries and dealt with the value of products and on which production factors it depends.
 Early contributors to this theory are Adam Smith and David Ricardo.
 Classical economists argued – as do the neoclassical ones – in favor of the free market, and against government intervention in those markets.
 The 'invisible hand' of Adam Smith makes sure that free trade will ultimately benefit all of society.
 John Maynard Keynes was a very influential classical economist as well, having written his General Theory of Employment, Interest, and Money in 1936.

 Neoclassical development theory became influential towards the end of the 1970s, fired by the election of Margaret Thatcher in the UK and Ronald Reagan in the USA.
 Also, the World Bank shifted from its Basic Needs approach to a neoclassical approach in 1980.
 From the beginning of the 1980s, neoclassical development theory really began to roll out.